Click

 sound quality issues mentioned above immediately disappeared!

-with the Audio Venue dealership in Ealing ready to be shipped
+is now with the Audio Venue dealership in Ealing ready to

-to Henley Audio (Musical Fidelity UK Distributor) for a final
+be shipped to Henley Audio (Musical Fidelity UK Distributor)

-to Musical Fidelity (Hounslow London) a couple of years ago
+was returned to Musical Fidelity (Hounslow London) a couple

-it was turned around with a ‘no fault found’ diagnosis.
+annoyingly, it was turned around with a ‘no fault found’

-Though I was (and have been continuously) frustrated by the
+diagnosis.
+Though I was (and have been continuously) frustrated

 it was extremely difficult even for me to identify a marked